moven0831/github-contribution-hack/README.md

 # Stay in a Streak!
 GitHub Contribution Hack

-This project aims to create a program that automatically makes contributions to a connected GitHub account, allowing the contribution graph to maintain a consistent streak.
+This project provides a tool to automatically make contributions to a connected GitHub account, helping you maintain a consistent activity streak on your contribution graph.

 ## Features